One NZ: UMTS Coverage (3G)

-In the main centres, Vodafone operates UMTS (3G) service using the 2100 MHz band.
+In the main centres, One NZ operates UMTS (3G) service using the 2100 MHz band.
 UMTS service is often provided from the same cell site as 900 MHz and/or 1800 MHz GSM services.
 Most of the existing 900 MHz sites were built in the 1990s when it was not expected that a 2100 MHz network would be built, hence the existing 900 MHz network was not at all optimised for 2100 MHz service.
 Due to the fact that 900 MHz and 1800 MHz signals propagate further than 2100 MHz signals, there were many areas beyond 2100 MHz coverage where UMTS phones would have to hand down to 900 MHz or 1800 MHz GSM service.
-In recent years Vodafone has established many individual 2100 MHz UMTS sites to enhance 3G coverage.
+One NZ established many individual 2100 MHz UMTS sites to enhance 3G coverage.

-In rural areas, Vodafone has installed 900 MHz UMTS (3G) service alongside their existing 900 MHz GSM (2G) service.
+In rural areas, One NZ has installed 900 MHz UMTS (3G) service alongside their existing 900 MHz GSM (2G) service.
 The 900 MHz UMTS service has roughly the same coverage area as 900 MHz GSM service, so instances of UMTS service being handed down to GSM should occur far less often in rural areas than in areas covered by the 2100 MHz network.
-However many older UMTS phones only support 2100 MHz service so these phones will hand down to 900 MHz GSM even though there is UMTS service available at 900 MHz.
+However, older UMTS phones only support 2100 MHz service so these phones will hand down to 900 MHz GSM even though there is UMTS service available at 900 MHz.

-Rural Broadband Initiative (RBI) coverage: Vodafone have a contract with the New Zealand government to provide fixed cellular access to the internet with antennas mounted on the outside of buildings, homes and businesses at speeds of at least 5Mbit/s.
-Much of the coverage as of 2015 is on 900Mhz 3G (hands down to 2G as a backup).
-By January 2016, Vodafone has actively extended its 4G network throughout key rural areas, and was on track to deliver speeds as high as 100Mbit/s.
+Rural Broadband Initiative (RBI) coverage: One NZ have a contract with the New Zealand government to provide fixed cellular access to the internet with antennas mounted on the outside of buildings, homes and businesses at speeds of at least 5 Mbit/s.
+Much of the coverage as of 2015 is on 900 MHz 3G (hands down to 2G as a backup).
+By January 2016, One NZ had actively extended its 4G network throughout key rural areas, and was on track to deliver speeds as high as 100 Mbit/s.

-RBI is sold by many ISPs and can include voice services and internet services designed to give similar plans and pricing as landline.
-Vodafone wholesales RBI services over cellular to many ISPs, any ISP may provide RBI services over cellular, ADSL and UFB fibre, what ever is the available at the customers rural property (urban areas are excluded from RBI offerings).
+RBI services is sold by many ISPs and can include voice services and internet services designed to give similar plans and pricing as landline.
+One NZ wholesales RBI services over cellular to many ISPs, and any ISP may provide RBI services over cellular, ADSL and UFB fibre, whatever is available at the customer's rural property (urban areas are excluded from RBI offerings).

+In August 2022, One NZ announced plans to shut down its 3G network as early as August 2024.
+On 4 April 2024, the company stated that the shutdown would be delayed from 31 August 2024 to 31 March 2025.
+On 24 August 2024, One NZ announced a further postponement, rescheduling the 3G shutdown to 31 December 2025.
+The same date was also set for the planned shutdown of its 2G network.